Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/traptrack.md

 ```

-We seems to be adding a serialized `data` object to a `redis hash`.
+We seem to be adding a serialized `data` object to a `redis hash`.
+1337
-We push add it and use the `job_id` as the key identifying our data.
+We add the data and use the `job_id` as the key identifying our data.

 Afterwards, the application takes the `job_id`, and pushes it on a `redis list`.
 This list is called `REDIS_QUEUE`, so I imagine it is used as such.

 ##### Analyzing the worker

 We have to find out how this queue and our data is consumed.

 There is a `worker` folder, included with the sources.
 It is a completely separate python process, that seems to consume and execute the objects added to the queue.

 Let's analyze its source a bit.

 The config section seems interesting:

 ```python
 config = {
     'REDIS_HOST' : '127.0.0.1',